University of Nebraska Medical Center

 Competency-Based Education

-Our comprehensive curriculum is centered on student learning, patient outcomes and best-practices care propelled by advanced nursing systems.
-We'll equip you to translate nursing research into forward-thinking, best-practices clinical application.
+Our comprehensive curriculum is centered on student learning, patient outcomes and evidence-based practice powered by advanced nursing systems.
+Whether you’re preparing to lead clinical practice as an advanced practice registered nurse or drive change as a nurse leader, you will be equipped to translate nursing research into forward-thinking, evidence-based solutions to improve care and strengthen health systems.

 Program Snapshot